anabella-varela/SQL-portfolio/Coderhouse_students/Students.md

 ORDER BY [Fecha Ingreso]
 ```

-### 9. Indicate the name, surname and identification document of the teachers and tutors who have �UX� subjects
+### 9. Indicate the name, surname and identification document of the teachers and tutors who have UX subjects
 ```sql
 SELECT Nombre, Apellido, Documento FROM Staff
 WHERE Asignatura IN (
 	SELECT AsignaturasID FROM Asignaturas WHERE Nombre LIKE '%UX%' )
  ```
-### 10. calculate the 25% increase for the subjects in the marketing area for the morning shift, all the fields must be brought, The new cost must be in decimal with 3 digits.
+### 10. Calculate the 25% increase for the subjects in the marketing area for the morning shift, all the fields must be brought, The new cost must be in decimal with 3 digits.
 Rename the percentage calculation to Porcentaje and the sum of the cost plus the percentage to NuevoCosto
 ```sql
 SELECT AsignaturasID,
 		Nombre,